-9. The sale of milk products through co-operative societies may be avoided as it is having discouraging effects upon approved dealers on the one handand on the other their sales are also negligible.

-10. As dealers warehouses are unscientific, N.M.F. may construct its own ware-houses at different consuming centres.
+- 9. The sale of milk products through co-operative societies may be avoided as it is having discouraging effects upon approved dealers on the one handand on the other their sales are also negligible. - onstruct its own ware-houses at different consuming centres.
 This is advantageous to F.M.F. from three points.
 Firstly, the quality of milk products will remain fresh and thereby strengthen the brand image, secondly, the cost of transporting milk products from plant site to the premises of approved dealers may be avoided.
-And thirdly, approved dealer may be asked to pick the products from proposed district warehouses of N.M.F at any time and in any quantity.
+And thirdly, approved dealer may be asked to pick the products from proposed district warehouses of N.M.F. at any time and in any quantity.
 In this way, the self imposed shortages will not be felt by approved dealers.
 That is during festives, if the approved dealers expects the demand for one and a half truck load, than either he has to purchase two truck loads of milk products and block some amount of working capital or else he has to loose the sales of half a truck load, in case, he cannot afford to block the capital.
 In either case, the approved dealer will be lossing.
 Either he has to block the capital by ordering two truck loads or loose the profits on possible sale of half truck by ordering just a single truck load.
-Alternatively, till the construction or hiring up of its district wise warehouses, E.M.F may rely upon contract carriers instead of private or common carriers.
+Alternatively, till the construction or hiring up of its district wise warehouses, h.M.F may rely upon contract carriers instead of private or common carriers.
 Or else, it may have its own specifically built vehicles to transport its milk products from plant site to dealer's warehouses.

-11. The resale price fixing policy is to be controlled strictly : Surprise checks in the garb of final consumers is to be undertaken against retailers.
+- 11. The resale price fixing policy is to be controlled strictly: Surprise checks in the garb of final consumers is to be undertaken against retailers.
 The mischievious retailers are not only to be penalised but they are to be totally eliminated from the trade channel.
-Further, those middlemen who act as 'loss leaders' or who follow the policy of 'cut prices' are to be avoided totally from the trade channel.

-12. K.M.F. may think of taking over the milk product plant of Goan Government's Dempo Lairy, located at Asangi village of Eijapur district.
-As a kingdom within kingdom is never tolerated
+Further, those middlemen who act as 'loss leaders' or who follow the policy of 'cut prices' are to be avoided totally from the trade channel. - 12.
+K.M.F. may think of taking over the milk product plant of Goan Government's Dempo Dairy, located at Asangi village of Bijapur district.
+As a kingdom within kingdom is never tolerated well-dembloped society is a shift in cultural emphasis from 'things' to 'people'.
+That is, marketing management of a modern-large-sized-plant like K.A.F should attach much importance for creating and delivering a better quality of life, rather than only a material standard of living.
+To fulfill this social responsibility, the management has to devise and use its surplus income on the schemes of social approval.
+For example, women participation, administration of schools, kindergardens and adult education centres, running of thild and women health care centres, maintainance of common Gobar Gas plants etc..

-So also a competitive product plant is not to be allowed to continue within the target market area of K.M.F.
+So also a competitive product plant is not to be allowed to continue within the target market area of R.M.F.
 If it is taken over by K.M.F. it will mean the minimisation of unfair competition on the one hand and increase in milk procurment on the other.